smithy-lang/smithy/docs/source/spec/language-specification.rst

 -------------

 A use statement is used to import shapes and traits into the current namespace so that they can be referred to using relative shape.
-A use statement MUST come before any shapes are defined in an IDL model file.
+A use statement MUST come after a :ref:`namespace statement <namespace-statement>` and before any shapes are defined in an IDL model file.

 .. productionlist:: smithy
     use_statement         :"use" `absolute_shape_id`